ktscates/angular-style-showcase/README.md

 This project is a simple Angular application designed to demonstrate proficiency with the Angular CLI, component-based architecture, and advanced SCSS preprocessing techniques.
 The application includes a responsive layout, theme switching between light and dark modes, and various SCSS features such as variables, mixins, and functions.
 It also showcases lazy loading for optimized module loading and routing.

+## Features

+- Header, Footer, and Main Content components
+- Responsive layout with mobile-friendly design
+- Light and dark themes
+- Lazy loading

+## Technologies Used

+- Angular for frontend framework
+- SCSS for advanced styling
+- Jest for testing
+- Eslint
+- Prettier

 ## Getting Started

 ### Installation